 Mild risk possible.
 Follow up recommended.

 Since the last update there is no valid scientific evidence that the use of probiotics is effective in treating or prevent mastitis or breast pain in women (Amir 2014, Baeza 2015, Espinola 2016, Amir 2016).
 Its indiscriminate use may delay other treatments and be economically expensive (Amir 2016).

 Evidence that orally administered can get into the milk is lacking (Elias 2011).

 The use of presumably preventive probiotics during pregnancy was associated with an increased risk of mastitis and other complications of breastfeeding during the first month of breastfeeding (Karlsson 2019).

-The administration of probiotics to the mother may partially alter the composition of milk: changes have been shown in the lipid profile, IgA levels (increase or decrease depending on studies) and in other immunological factors as citoquinasTGF-β1 and TGF-β2.
+The administration of probiotics to the mother may partially alter the composition of milk: changes have been shown in the lipid profile, IgA levels (increase or decrease depending on studies) and in other immunological factors as cytokines IL-27, TGF-β1 and TGF-β2 (Kubota 2014, Nikniaz 2013, Luoto 2012, Hoppu 2012, Prescott 2008, Böttcher 2008).
 The impact and importance of this are not well known.

-We do not have alternatives for Probiotics since it is relatively safe.
+We do not have alternatives for Probiotics.

 Suggestions made at e-lactancia are done by APILAM´s pediatricians and pharmacists, and are based on updated scientific publications.